 Tail - Should be docked to approximately 1/4 of the original length.

 Gait- The Boar Beisser should be very agile, he should move fast, sure, & powerful with a strong fore reach & a powerful rear drive.

-Description - The Boar Beisser (also known as (Price) Boar Beisser) was developed by the Price Family in the rural farmland of Eastern N.C.
-In a land thickly forested & fraught with black bears, red wolves, coyotes, & hogs, The Boar Beisser is a working Predator Defense Dog & Farm Guard.
-It's a dog bred to defend it's master's Family & farm from large & dangerous predators like wolves & bears as well as eliminate farm paria & nuisance animals such as coyotes, coons, & nutria.
-The Boar Beisser is bred to have the courage & boldness to meet an attack from a large predator head on, it has the size & durability to withstand the brunt of the attack, & the grit, drive, & resolve necessary to stay the course until the danger is eliminated!
-The Boar Beisser has a intensely high prey drive with an inherently strong desire to seek out & eliminate farm pariah & nuisance animals such as coyotes, coons, & nutria.
+Description - The Boar Beisser (also known as Price Boar Beisser) was developed by the Price Family in the rural farm country of Eastern N.C.
+In a land thickly forested & fraught with black bears, red wolves, coyotes, & hogs, The Boar Beisser Dog was developed to act as a Predator Defense Dog.
+It's a dog bred to defend it's master & it's master's Family & property from large & dangerous predators like wolves & bears as well as eliminate farm paria & nuisance animals such as coyotes, coons, & nutria.
+The Boar Beisser is bred to have the courage & boldness to meet an attack from a large predator head on, it has the size & durability to withstand the brunt of the attack, & the grit, & resolve necessary to stay the course until the danger is eliminated!
+The Boar Beisser has an extremely high prey drive that when focused into man work (along with his raw power & grit) can make the breed a real force to recon with!
 As itís name implies, a well trained Boar Beisser is a very powerful & highly effective catch dog for hogs.
 They are most typically worked in a catch team of one male & one female.
-The Boar Beisser is a rugged workman like dog that won't crack!
-He is right at home guarding the farm & property throughout the night, & has all the endurance & perseverance needed to move over rough territory for long treks throughout the day.
+The Boar Beisser is the working dog of the outdoorsman, right at home guarding the home or camp throughout the night, & has all the endurance & perseverance needed to move over rough territory for long treks throughout the day.